As the quote by Peter Drucker goes, “You can’t manage what you don’t measure.”

 It is important to always make sure this sensitive information is safe and secure so that it doesn’t fall into the wrong hands.

 Learning data refers to data collected about a student’s active learning both inside and outside of the classroom.
-This historical data can range from test scores and classwork grades to the level of class participation and any data collected from learning resources like online platforms (think Imagine Learning, Prodigy, etc.) This kind of data and predictive analytics is invaluable in guiding instruction.
+This can range from test scores and classwork grades to the level of class participation and any data collected from learning resources like online platforms (think Imagine Learning, Prodigy, etc.) This kind of data is invaluable in guiding instruction.

 How are learning analytics used?

 Teachers can use student learning data to determine what concepts have been mastered and which ones need to be reviewed.
 They can then determine if an entire re-teach is necessary or if a handful of students need extra practice in a certain area.

 Talk about a time-saver!
 Knowing what students need to work on makes lesson planning, instruction and even assessments much more effective.

 Teachers can also use personal and learning data to plan for student success before the student even steps foot in the classroom.
 Of course, students change and evolve from year to year but, at the minimum, teachers get a good idea of the types of activities students will have the most success with.
 They can use those as a starting point for their plans for the year.

 Imagine being a student.
 You walk into class on the first day of school and your teacher has already planned a writing activity for you to introduce yourself to your class – your favorite!

 The most important thing to remember when applying learning analytics to your school district is that communication is key .
 Everyone involved in this process from upper administration to teachers and even parents must work together.
 That is the way to achieve positive results and ensure district-wide student success.